florianprs/Control_of_the_Youtube_Stream/README.md

  gpio readall
 ```

-Normaly you will see somthing like that picture https://i.stack.imgur.com/v7Dam.png
+Normaly, you will see something like this picture https://i.stack.imgur.com/v7Dam.png

 ### 5. ServerN

-Go to the folder of the Apache server
+Go to the Apache server folder

 ```
 cd /var/www/html